alphagov/notifications-python-client/DOCUMENTATION.md

     }
 ```

-#### Add a link to the email template
+#### Add a placeholder field to the email template

 To include a link to the document in your email notification, add a placeholder field to the template in Notify.
+For example:

+"Open this link to download your document: ((link_to_document))"

 ### Response